alanwsmith/typing-rust.alanwsmith.com/src/introduction/preamble.md

 # Preamble

-There's a few things to cover before we get started with the code.
+There are a few other things to cover before we get started with the code.

 ### The Content

 - These are my actual, in-progress notes on learning Rust.
-As such, the site is very much a work in progress and only goes far as I've made it in my studies.
+As such, the site is very much a work in progress.
+  It only goes far as I've made it in my studies.

 - The content is designed for folks who have at least some programming experience.
 If you know what variables,